 History of present illness should include

-Duration of bleeding
+Duration and volume of bleeding

 Amount and color (bright red vs dark) of blood

 Important associated symptoms include abdominal pain and rupture of membranes.
 Clinicians should note whether these symptoms are present or not and describe them (eg, whether pain is intermittent and crampy, as in labor, or constant and severe, suggesting placental abruption or uterine rupture).

 Review of systems should elicit any history of syncope or near syncope (suggesting major hemorrhage).

 Past medical history should include the patient’s gravidity (number of confirmed pregnancies), parity (number of deliveries after 20 weeks), and number of abortions (spontaneous or induced).
 It should note risk factors for major causes of bleeding (see table ), particularly previous cesarean delivery.
 Clinicians should determine whether patients have a history of hypertension, cigarette smoking, in vitro fertilization, or any illicit drug use (particularly cocaine).

 Examination starts with review of vital signs, particularly blood pressure, for signs of hypovolemia.
 Fetal heart rate is assessed, and continuous fetal monitoring is started if possible.